Hey, Cartagena… one word. Notions.

 Sure it has beautiful Caribbean islands within an hour from its shoreline.
-But so does majority of the countries in Central America, and they don’t charge you to visit.
+But so do the majority of the countries in Central America, and they don’t charge you to visit.
 As in they don’t make you book a bloody tour to visit.

-OK so it has the perfect mix of city madness, stunning beaches, an incredibly historic walled-city, castles and dreamy streets, all of which we genuinely appreciated, every second of it.
+OK, so it has the perfect mix of city madness, stunning beaches, an incredibly historic walled city, castles and dreamy streets, all of which we genuinely appreciated, every second of it.
 But I still had some sort of problem with Cartagena.
 It reminded me of that one person who thinks they are the absolute shit (as in they think they’re above and beyond everyone else!).
-The reality is, there is nothing you can do here that you cannot do elsewhere, for quarter the price.
+The reality is, there is nothing you can do here that you cannot do elsewhere, for a quarter of the price.

 It’s an expensive city, and probably not the place you want to start your trip in Colombia.
 Another reason I’m delighted we didn’t go for the San Blas trip.
-I can imagine how amazing it would be to sail into the docks of Cartegena and be met with the stunning contrast of sky scrapers, and the reminisce of the old city fortifications.
+I can imagine how amazing it would be to sail into the docks of Cartagena and be met with the stunning contrast of skyscrapers, and the reminisce of the old city fortifications.
 Cannons and all!
 But I am glad this wasn’t my first introduction to Colombia.

 Heavily influenced by the Spanish invasion, I cannot stress how beautiful Cartagena is.
 It has the right to be so proud of what it has to offer, but it’s overly touristy, the prices alone will tell you that.

 If we didn’t take the “ah let’s spoil ourselves approach” we would have found it hard to stick to our strict budget.
-We aimed to splash out, visit every island, do every tour, consume as much ceviche as we could, but in the end we just couldn’t justify it.
+We aimed to splash out, visit every island, do every tour, and consume as much ceviche as we could, but in the end, we just couldn’t justify it.

 Look, the tours aren’t extortionate.
-A little over priced for us yes, but we did hear that they are all worth it.
+A little overpriced for us, yes, but we did hear that they were all worth it.

-We just found it difficult to enjoy the city without spending here or there.
-It was missing that special spark, even sitting and people watching was boring.
+We just found it difficult to enjoy the city without spending time here or there.
+It was missing that special spark, even sitting and people-watching was boring.
 I mean watching a bunch of tourists enjoying themselves isn’t half as fun as watching locals go about their day.

 One of our favourite days was spent exploring outside the walls, walking from our hostel in the Bruselas neighbourhood through the Prado, Bosque, Chino and Manga areas.

 It’s a bit of a facade.
 Where the prim and proper live behind the wall.
-Where the gringo is welcomed, treated like royalty but our pockets bled dry.
-Where the middle and upper class roam.
+Where the gringo is welcomed, and treated like royalty but our pockets bled dry.
+Where the middle and upper classes roam.
 All while the “peasants” are left to fend themselves outside the wall.

 But it’s outside the walls where you’ll receive a “hello and welcome”, here is where locals will approach you for a chat, with no agenda to sell you anything.
 And it was here that we felt most comfortable.